 Do you find that it gets to the end of the tax year and you’re frantically searching through every drawer imaginable trying to find that work receipt?
 Or does your accountant’s face sink when you hand over a bin bag full of crumpled paper receipts?
 If this sounds like you, don’t worry.
-Below, we outline 10 top tips from expense experts on how to track your costs as a freelancer.
+Below, we outline 10 top tips for managing your expenses as a freelancer from the experts at Starling Bank.

 1. Know which records you have to keep